Domestic Violence, Sexual Violence, Intimate Partner Violence - 3 Contact Hours

 Mandates Against Domestic Violence

 The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) defines standards for healthcare organizations and monitors compliance with those standards.
 JCAHO mandates that hospitals must develop criteria to identify possible victims of abuse.
-The criteria must focus on observable evidence and not just on allegations.
-It must address physical assault, rape, other sexual molestation; domestic abuse; and abuse or neglect of elders and children (DeCapua, 2017).

 Staff must be trained to apply these criteria.
 They should question whether abuse might have occurred if a patient's story for their injury does not match the actual injury.
 A hospital must maintain a list of private and public community agencies that provide help for abuse victims.
 Staff also must be able to make appropriate referrals for victims (DeCapua, 2017).